stefanhans/distributed-contexting/why/PITCHME.md

 Do you think the new internet will end up <br> controlled by the big fives 😱😱😱😱😱 <br> or disrupt them? 😌😌😌😌

 At this crossroad, we are standing.
-That's the tipping point.

 ---